 Again, we see Trump using the word “people,” without additional description, no names or any identifying information of any kind.
 Yet, he goes a step further and states that these people are individuals that the reporter “had never heard of.”

-If Trump knows who these individuals are, would it not behoove him to release such information, especially against rival candidate who is far ahead in polling?
+If Trump knows who these individuals are, would it not behoove him to release such information, especially against a rival candidate who is far ahead in polling?
 How does he know that the reporter doesn’t know who these individuals are?
 The only way he could be absolutely certain is if these “people” do not exist.

 [The Plane] was almost completely loaded with thugs wearing these dark uniforms, black uniforms with gear and…was coming to the Republican National Convention.”

-Soon after accusing his Presidential rival Biden of being controlled by shadowy figures, Trump launched into the a pretty remarkable series of statements about ANTIFA trying to disrupt the RNC.
+Soon after accusing his Presidential rival Biden of being controlled by shadowy figures, Trump launched into a pretty remarkable series of statements about ANTIFA trying to disrupt the RNC.

 “We had somebody get on a plane from a certain city this weekend, and in the plane, it was almost completely loaded with thugs wearing these dark uniforms, black uniforms with gear and this and that.
 They’re on a plane. … But they came from a certain city, and this person was coming to the Republican National Convention.”